-- Apply and critique management concepts in realworld situations. - Think logically, analytically and creatively about complex, contemporary, local and global problems. - Assess and communicate effectively in a range of progressively more challenging strategic business environments. - Determine personal and social responsibility in response to new settings and complex problems. - Understand and apply learning to the diversity and complexity of human relationships involved in an organization. - Compare and contrast the social, ethical, and global responsibilities within management positions with special attention to the Catholic social teaching.
+- Apply and critique management concepts in realworld situations. - Think logically, analytically and creatively about complex, contemporary, local and global problems. - Assess and communicate effectively in a range of progressively more challenging strategic business environments. - Determine personal and social responsibility in response to new settings and complex problems. - Develop an understanding of the diversity and complexity of human cultures and relationships involved in an organization. - Compare and contrast the social, ethical, and global responsibilities within management positions with special attention to the Catholic social teaching.

-- BUS 175 Principles of Management Credits: 3

-- BUS 180 Business Communications Credits: 3

-- BUS 193 Office Applications Credits: 3

-- BUS 215 Principles of Marketing Credits: 3

-- BUS 220 Financial Accounting Credits: 3

-- BUS 224 Principles of Macroeconomics Credits: 3

-- BUS 225 Principles of Microeconomics Credits: 3

-- BUS 295 Business Law Credits: 3

-- BUS 309 Managerial Accounting Credits: 3

-- BUS 319 Managerial Finance Credits: 3
+- BUSS 175 Principles of Management Credits: 3 - BUSS 180 Business Communications Credits: 3 - BUSS 193 Office Applications Credits: 3 - BUSS 215 Principles of Marketing Credits: 3 - BUSS 220 Financial Accounting Credits: 3 - BUSS 224 Principles of Macroeconomics Credits: 3 - BUSS 225 Principles of Microeconomics Credits: 3 - BUSS 295 Business Law Credits: 3 - BUSS 309 Managerial Accounting Credits: 3 - BUSS 319 Managerial Finance Credits: 3

-- BUS 449 Business Seminar and Beyond Credits: 3

-- BUS 479 Strategic Management Credits: 3

-- BUS 495 Internship/Seminar Credits: 3-6

-- MA 110 Introductory Statistics Credits: 3
+- BUSS 449 Business Seminar and Beyond Credits: 3 - BUSS 479 Strategic Management Credits: 3 - BUSS 495 Internship/Seminar Credits: 3-6-9 - MATH 110 Introductory Statistics Credits: 3

-Related Business Management Courses (15 credits)
+Business Management Requirements (15 credits)

-- BUS 302 Organizational Behavior Credits: 3

-- BUS 305 Entrepreneurship and Innovation Credits:

-3

-Choose three of the following:

-- BUS 214 Internship Seminar Credits: 3 - BUS 226 Principles of Project Management Credits: 3 - BUS 315 International Business Credits: 3 - BUS 335 Digital Media: Market Trends and Opportunities Credits: 3 - BUS 354 Business Intelligence & Analytics Credits: 3 - BUS 430 Special Topics in Business Credits: 3
+- BUSS 302 Organizational Behavior Credits: 3 - BUSS 305 Entrepreneurship and Innovation Credits: 3 Choose three of the following: - BUSS 214 Internship Seminar Credits: 3 - BUSS 226 Principles of Project Management Credits: 3 - BUSS 315 International Business Credits: 3 - BUSS 335 Digital Media: Market Trends and Opportunities Credits: 3 - BUSS 354 Business Intelligence & Analytics Credits: 3 - BUSS 430 Special Topics in Business Credits: 3

-Who am I and What is the World?
+General Education Requirements (42-45 credits) Who am I and What is the World?
 Students explore these questions in their first year common core courses.

-- ENG 115 Expositions and Arguments Credits: 3 - REL 115 The Dignity of Creation: God and the Created Order Credits: 3 - LNS 108 Student Success: Campus to Community I Credits: 1 - LNS 109 Student Success: Campus to Community II Credits: 1 - BIO 112 Stewards of the Living World Credits: 3 - SL 100 Serving the World Credits: 1
+- ENGL 115 Expositions and Arguments Credits: 3 - RELS 115 The Dignity of Creation: God and the Created Order Credits: 3 - SSCC 108 Student Success: Campus to Community I Credits: 1 - SSCC 109 Student Success: Campus to Community II Credits: 1 - BIOL 112 Stewards of the Living World Credits: 3 - SERV 100 Serving the World Credits: 1

 Who is My Neighbor?
-Students explore this question in their second and third years.(6 credits)
+Students explore this question in their second and third years.
+(6 credits)

-- HUM200 Literature, Art, and the Human Credits: 3 Students take one -200 level interdisciplinary course that addresses a basic human question from the perspectives of the literary, visual, and musical arts. - HIS203 Interactions: The West in the World I Credits: 3 or - HIS204 Interactions: The West in the World II Credits: 3
+Students take one -200 level interdisciplinary course that addresses a basic human question from the perspectives of the literary, visual, and musical arts.

+- HIST 203 Interactions: The West in the World I Credits: 3 or - HIST 204 Interactions: The West in the World II Credits: 3